FatihKoz/DisposableSpecial/README.md

 :warning: This is a **PRIVATE** module, do **NOT** redistribute without author's written approval :warning:

 Compatible with any latest development (dev) build of phpVMS v7 released after **30.NOV.21**.
+*Module is tested/being used with php versions: 7.4, 8.0.x but NOT with 8.1.x yet.*
 Using this module along with *Disposable Basic* and *Disposable Theme* is highly advised but not mandatory.
 Module blades are designed for themes using **Bootstrap v5.x** and FontAwesome v5.x (not v6) icons.

 This module pack aims to cover extended needs of any Virtual Airline with some new pages, widgets and backend tools.
 Provides;